 - 3.1 The budget and policy framework procedure rules in the Constitution set out the process for developing annual budgets and their approval by Council.
 Thus there is a budget timetable in the Executive forward plan which includes Overview and Scrutiny consideration of the financial plan proposals.
 The detailed timetable is shown at appendix 1.
 The Council is responsible for the adoption of its budget including approving the appropriate level of council tax. - 3.2 Previous budgets took account of reductions in government grant.
 An ambitious programme of savings was identified reducing costs and increasing income.
-Revenue support grant was cut by £1.0 million in 2015/16, nearly an additional £0.9 million in 2016/17 and further reductions of £0.75 million in the current year.
-We will receive just under £0.4 million in 2018/19 and nothing thereafter (the allocated funds for 2018/19 have now been rolled into business rates baseline funding following the successful pilot bid). - 3.3 The senior management structure review was implemented in 2013 with an update in April 2016 and further changes in 2017.
-Management costs have been significantly reduced with savings continuing for the current year and future years.
-This budget also gains from the Strata partnership and significant returns from Market Walk. - 3.4 The third year of Business Efficiency Service Transition (BEST) 2020 has built on the business challenge process in the last two years.
-Options for continuing to reduce budgets have been evaluated and also the pressures or investment that might require those savings.
-Teignbridge is also working with nineteen partners on the Heart of the South West devolution proposals and more locally re Innovation Exeter in the Greater Exeter/Greater Devon partnership. - 3.5 We are in the second year of our new ten year Strategy 2016-2025.
-This sets the tone for contributing to civic life and ensuring public services focus on

-'place and person' while remaining accountable, fair and value for money.
+Revenue support grant was cut by £1.0 million in 2015/16, just under an additional £0.9 million in 2016/17 and a further reduction of £0.75 million in 2017/18.
+In 2018/19 the reduction was just under £0.5 million leaving revenue support grant at just under £0.4 million.
+We will receive nothing in 2019/20 and thereafter.
+(The allocated funds for 2018/19 have now been rolled into business rates baseline funding following the successful pilot bid). - 3.3 The senior management structure is under review with an interim team in place.
+Management costs have been significantly reduced over recent years and further significant savings are anticipated.
+This budget also gains from the Strata partnership and significant returns from Market Walk. - 3.4 The fourth year of Business Efficiency Service Transition (BEST) 2020 has built on the Business Challenge process in the last three years.
+Options for continuing to reduce budgets have been or are being evaluated and also the pressures or investment that might require those savings.
+Those savings that can be made have been built into the budgetary figures.
+Teignbridge is also working with nineteen partners on the Heart of the South West devolution proposals and more locally re.
+Innovation Exeter in the Greater Exeter/Greater Devon partnership. - 3.5 We are in the third year of our new ten year Strategy 2016-2025.
+This sets the tone for contributing to civic life and ensuring public services focus on 'place and person' while remaining accountable, fair and value for money.
 At the heart are the Teignbridge Ten overarching projects that guide our activities, where we focus our resources and how we shape services to deliver real progress for the district.

 - 3.6 There are no proposed changes to the council tax support scheme.
 A budget survey is planned which will be put on the website and publicised to encourage feedback.
-In particular it will be brought to the attention of businesses, the residents' panel and Teignbridge relationship groups. - 3.7 The current council tax for Teignbridge is £160.17 per year for an average band D property.
-The 2017/18 tax base or effective number of properties for calculating council tax income is 47,614.
-Thus current year council tax income for the district is estimated at £7.6 million as shown in appendix 2 the recommended council tax base 2018/19.
-A table of values for various increases in council tax is shown at appendix 3 the council tax calculator. - 3.8 Of the current total average annual £1,749.02 council tax collected per property, Teignbridge keeps 9% or just over £3 per week for its services.
-72% goes to County, 10% to the Police, 5% to the Fire Authority and 4% to parishes and towns for their local precepts. - 3.9 Significant government funding and cost changes affecting us for future years are as follows:
+In particular it will be brought to the attention of businesses, the residents' panel and Teignbridge relationship groups. - 3.7 The current council tax for Teignbridge is £165.17 per year for an average band D property.
+The 2018/19 tax base or effective number of properties for calculating council tax income is 48,577.
+Thus current year council tax income for the district is estimated at £8.0 million as shown in appendix 2 the recommended council tax base 2019/20.
+A table of values for various increases in council tax is shown at appendix 3 the council tax calculator. - 3.8 Of the current total average annual £1,834.97 council tax collected per property, Teignbridge keeps 9% or just over £3 per week for its services.
+72% goes to County, 10% to the Police, 5% to the Fire Authority and 4% to parishes and towns for their local precepts. - 3.9 Significant government funding and cost changes affecting us for current and future years are as follows: